AbhiAva/aws-deepracer-workshops/README.md

 When training a model, keep the track on which you want to race in mind.
 Train on the track most similar to the final track you intend to race on.
 While this isn't required and doesn't guarantee a good model, it will maximize the odds that your model will get its best performance on the race track.
 Furthermore, if you train on a straight track, don't expect your model to learn how to turn.

-Scroll down and **please select the 2019 DeepRacer Championship Cup track** from the Environment Simulation section.
+Scroll down and **please select the AWS Summit Raceway track** from the Environment Simulation section.
 This is the track that you will encounter in the 2020 Summit Circuit.

 ![Model environment](img/create_model_1_environment_simulation.png)